 Step Four: Cultivate Your Personal Brand

 You can have a perfect, glittering portfolio; but that doesn’t mean the right people will come across it.
 People won’t be able to discover your amazing portfolio if you’re not actively marketing it and yourself!
 Opportunities won’t come unless you make the first move, here are some ways to market yourself:

-It’s easier than ever to meet people online.
-Using designer-dominated sites like Dribbble or following seasoned illustrators on Instagram are great ways to get your foot in the door, connect with some creative professionals in the industry and start building your network.
+Connecting with industry professionals is easier than ever thanks to online platforms.
+Utilizing designer-dominated sites such as Dribbble or following seasoned illustrators on Instagram provides excellent opportunities to meet creative professionals in the industry and begin expanding your network.

 Apply for Jobs

 Again, opportunities won’t fall at your doorstep; you need to get yourself out there.
 Using job search websites like Indeed, Glassdoor, Upwork, Linkedin, and more can help you get a good grasp on what companies are looking for, and aid your application process!
 By searching “jobs near me hiring now” on these sites, individuals can find opportunities that fit their skillset and qualifications.

 Always remember to include your portfolio, website, anything for interviewers to have a glimpse of your style and skills.
 Furthermore, these kinds of job listing websites usually have a job alert feature.
 Apply to your chosen illustration positions, then select the function to be notified when there are new job postings.

 Nearly everyone is on social media nowadays.
 In a way, it can be easier for others to find your work via your social media channels, rather than your personal website.
 Social media platforms like Facebook and Instagram have effective search features that allow users to search with keywords, hashtags, names, etc. Learn about the Instagram algorithm so that you can play by the rules more effectively.
 If you play your bachelorette hashtags right and find the sweet spot for that algorithm, who knows?
 Your work could end up on the right person’s “Explore” page!